GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/host-restart.md

 ### Configuring inspections in DataFlux Func

 After configuring the required filter conditions for inspections in DataFlux Func, you can click the "run()" method to test it directly on the page.
 After clicking "publish", the script will be executed normally.
-You can also view or change the configuration in the Observation Cloud "Monitoring/Intelligent Inspection".
+You can also view or change the configuration in the Guance "Monitoring/Intelligent Inspection".

 ```python
 from guance_monitor__register import self_hosted_monitor